ashionky/home-assistant.io/source/_integrations/refoss.markdown

 Long-press the button on the device to reset it.

-## Known issues
+## Troubleshooting

 ### No devices found on the network

-To debug this issue, follow these steps:
+If the Refoss device isn't discovered by Home Assistant automatically, follow these steps:
 1. Verify that your Refoss device and Home Assistant are on the same network
 2. Enable debug logging for the integration:
    ```yaml